3 Factors that influence child neurodevelopment

 Myelination (covering of nerve pathways to transmit signals)

 Neuronal apoptosis (programmed cell death).

-The first and best food with the optimal proportion of these nutrients is called "Human Milk" produced by the human mother specifically to cover all these physiological needs in her baby.
-When introducing complementary feeding, it is key to start with foods rich in iron, zinc, and proteins of high biological value, choline, vitamin B6 and essential fatty acids such as eggs and fish, for example, accompanied by fruits and vegetables rich in antioxidants and vitamins.
+The first and best food with the optimal proportion of these nutrients is called “Human Milk” produced by the human mother specifically to cover all these physiological needs in her baby.
+When introducing complementary foods, it is key to start with foods rich in iron, zinc, and proteins of high biological value, choline, vitamin B6 and essential fatty acids such as eggs and fish, for example, accompanied by fruits and vegetables rich in antioxidants and vitamins.

 Nutrient-rich foods, adequate stimulation and a strong love bond are the secret recipe to enhance your baby's neurodevelopment and key life skills.